-Predictions of eclipses are on the Krakow database (see 9.3 'Atlas of Eclipsing Binary Stars').
+Predictions of eclipses are given in the BAAVSS Circular, the BAAVSS website and on the Krakow database (see 9.4 'Atlas of Eclipsing Binary Stars').

-The methods used for making a recording of observations are the same for eclipsing binaries as for other types of variable star.
+The methods used for the making a recording of observations are the same for eclipsing binaries as for other types of variable star.
 For further details see the BAA VSS publication: "Observing Guide to Variable Stars".

-One of the main challenges of observing Eclipsing Binaries (EBs) is to take advantage of an extended clear period during the night which allows for the several hours of observation that are necessary to fully cover an eclipse.
+One of the main challenges of observing Eclipsing Binaries (EBs) is to take advantage of an extended clear period during the night which allows the several hours of observation that are necessary to fully cover an eclipse.